Esteban3025/minifpsgame/README.md

+# Mini FPS Game

-This is a mini fps game.
+This is a small first-person shooter game made with Three.js.
-I make it because I was bored.
+I built it just for fun while experimenting — basically because I was bored.